 Otolaryngology-Head and Neck Surgery

 Your consultation will consist of a discussion of your problem and an appropriate examination.
-During the course of a consultaton Mr Russell may wish to use telescopic, microscopic equipment and/or nasal airflow assessment to complete the examination.
+During the course of a consultation Mr Russell may wish to use telescopic and/or microscopic equipment to complete the examination.

 Mr Russell encourages you to ask questions and you are welcome to have someone to accompany you during the consultation.

 An accurate description of your problem is vital and it is important that you have a clear understanding of any suggested diagnoses or management plans.

 Printed information is available from Mr Russell on many conditions.